lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 The tertiary structure of nucleic acids is, in general, much simpler than that of proteins.
 This is due to the more limited variety of building blocks involved (4 *vs* 20), and to the charged (and, in general, hydrophilic) nature of the DNA and RNA backbones, which tend to destabilise the type of "super-secondary structures" that are so common in proteins.
 Moreover, the lack of tightly-packed structures blurs the difference between secondary and tertiary structures, since most of the times, especially in simple systems, the tertiary structure is straightforwardly implied by the secondary structure.

 In general, the most dominant tertiary structure of RNA and DNA is the double helix, and is the main one we will consider going forward.
 Many different helical structures have been discovered in biological contexts or synthesised artificially under specific conditions.
 However, here I will present only the three main ("canonical") ones.
-Note that they I will provide only an average characterisation for each helix, as it is known that their properties can depend (even strongly in some cases) on the local sequence.
+Note that I will provide only an average characterisation for each helix, as it is known that their properties can depend (even strongly in some cases) on the local sequence.
 You can use [this webserver](https://cgdnaweb.epfl.ch/) (which is presented in [](doi:10.1016/j.jmb.2023.167978)) to visualise the 3D structures of a given sequence, as estimated with a coarse-grained, realistic model.

 (sec:canonical_helices)=
 ## Canonical helices